 According to a study conducted by the Center for Research and Policy at John Hopkins University, the risk of fatal injury for teenage drivers increases with the number of passengers, especially for 16 or 17-year-old drivers.
 The study supported the restrictions for carrying passengers for beginners.

 Insurance Institute for Highway Safety found that the death rate for male teenage drivers (16-19) was doubled compared to their female peers.
-The data used was from 2016, but the conclusion still stands in 2019.
+The data used was from 2016, but the conclusion still stands in the current year.